Status anarchistica Sep 25, 2025

-2.53 average rating based on 19 ratings
+2.53 from 19 ratings

 I’m genuinely confused about the lack of information out there regarding this game.
 Every time I looked into it to decide whether I should play it or not I came across the same very few posts and threads.
 Not entirely sure why Eastern Exorcist isn’t more popular.
 At the heart of it lies a very competent side-scroller hack n’ slash action game, one that successfully blends light elements of action RPGs, soulslikes and metroidvanias, two of which I’m not usually very keen on but nevertheless appreciated how they were handled here.